On this page: Exchange | Travel Health and Safety | Travel Registry

 You must carry sufficient travel insurance, including emergency medical evacuation, which provides transportation in the event of medical emergencies.

 The insurance plans offered by SSMU and PGSS, which include emergency medical evacuation insurance, are ACCEPTABLE, but note the LIMITATIONS in the plan.
 For example, there is a requirement that you check with the insurer before receiving care.
 Carefully review the coverage provided by your plan to ensure you are adequately insured.

-Canadian non-residents and international students MUST ADVISE International Student Services of study-abroad plans as soon as possible before leaving to activate the travel insurance.
+Canadian non-residents and international students MUST CONSULT International Student Services to register for the extended study away health insurance plan before going abroad.
 Address any questions to International Student Services.